 The stamp duty holiday, introduced in July 2020, is a tax break which exempts the first £500,000 of all property sales from stamp duty.

 It delivered a shot in the arm to the housing market in 2020, following months of lockdown which essentially led to a housing market freeze.
-It inspired a boom in house prices, and with only months until the deadline to benefit, industry experts and home buyers are anxious for it to be extended.
+It has since inspired a boom in house prices.

 How to Avoid Stamp Duty Holiday Scams

-Home buyers looking to benefit from the stamp duty holiday have been warned about fraudsters targeting the tax break as the March deadline looms.
+Home buyers looking to benefit from the stamp duty holiday have been warned about fraudsters targeting the tax break.

 UK Finance, which represents financial firms, says that fraudsters have targeted large sums of money, including deposits, with homeowners at risk of being manipulated into paying money into the wrong account by fraudsters.